beethovenxfi/sonic-staking/README.md

 ### claimRewards (operator function)

-To claim rewards and increase the rate of $stkS against $S, `claimRewards()` needs to be called by the operator.
-This will claim rewards from the specified validators, deduct the protocol fee and add the remaining funds to the pool, effectively increasing the amount of $S in the system while $stkS supply stays the same.
+To claim rewards and increase the rate of $stkS against $S, the operator calls `claimRewards()`.
+This will claim rewards from the specified validators, deduct the protocol fee and add the remaining funds to the pool, increasing the amount of $S in the system while the $stkS supply stays the same.
 ![stks claim rewards](images/sonicstaking_claimRewards.png)

 ### undelegateToPool (operator function)

-If a validator has an issue, i.e. is not online anymore, it doesnt produce rewards for the delegated stake.
+If a validator has an issue, i.e. is not online anymore, it doesn't produce rewards for the delegated stake.
 In that case, it is important that the delegated amount can be withdrawn to the pool and delegated to another validator.
-This function initiats an undelegation without burning $stkS, as the withdrawn $S will in the end go back t the pool, this should not affect the rate.
+This function initiates an undelegation without burning $stkS, as the withdrawn $S will in the end go back to the pool, this should not affect the rate.
 ![stks undelegate to pool](images/sonicstaking_undelegateToPool.png)

 ### withdrawToPool (operator function)

-Once unboding time is ower, the undelegated $S can be withdrawn into the pool.
+Once the unbonding time is over, the undelegated $S can be withdrawn into the pool.
 ![stks withdraw to pool](images/sonicstaking_withdrawToPool.png)